PyDrocsid/cogs/moderation/verification/documentation.md

 ### `password`

-The `password` subcommand sets the *secret* password the user will need to verify with.
+The `password` subcommand sets the *secret* password the member will need to verify with.

 ```css
 .verification [password|p] <password>